 Step 3.
 Application

-Once most of the strategic planning is done, it is time to move on to the practice.
 Based on the chosen goals, audiences, and a desirable brand positioning, one can start acting: